costs-to-expect/api/README.md

 ## Planned development

-* PATCH support.
+* PATCH support for all show routes.
-* PUT support.
+* PUT support for collections.
 * Upgrade Laravel to 5.7.
 * Move the user model.
-* Dev setting to show generated queries.
+* Development setting to show generated queries.
-* Switch to Money class.
+* Switch to Money class rather than using DECIMAL in database.
-* Add limits on POST for single item collections.
+* Add limits on POST for single item collections, item category and item sub category.
-* Additional helper classes
+* Additional helper classes.
-* General refactoring